 Benchmarks For Percona Server

 We frequently benchmark Percona Server.
-Benchmarks, when done scientifically, are a good way to help identify performance bottlenecks and validate the results of changes to software.
+Benchmarks are a good way to help identify performance bottlenecks and validate the results of changes to software, when done scientifically.
 We design ethical, apples-to-apples benchmarks that are as relevant as possible to real-world use cases.

 MySQL 5.5.8 versus Percona Server 5.5.7